-Tell them the possible consequences to them like what might happen if they don’t to develop their skills?
-What they could gain by developing new skills.
+Tell the consequences to them like why do they need to develop their skills?
+What can they gain from it?

 Engage your teen in activities of their choice

 Find out activities that your teenager likes to do and engage them in it.
-Create avenues so that they can explore further on these activities.
+Make avenue so that they can explore further on these activities.
 Give them options and choices that they can investigate to help nurture these passions of theirs.
 You will soon see that it does knock laziness out of your teenager.

-Today, few of our day today items come from this garden.
-He has not only gotten smarter in this but also works on it to weed it, to water and to pluck the fruits of his labour.
+Today few of our day today items come from this garden.
+He is not only got smarter in this but also works on it to weed it, to water and to pluck the fruits of his labour.

 Get involved in their activities

-I am not saying you always have to be part of their daily activities.
-What I am saying is be in the activities that you think you can help to make your teen be motivated.
+I am not saying to always be in their daily activities, what I am saying is be in the activities that you think you can help to make your teen be motivated.